mixmix/mixmix.github.io/content/post/icecream-licence/index.md

 ---
 title: Icecream Licence
-description: How a conversation about icecream led me to a harmonious, agency-enhancing way of working my my kids.
+description: How a conversation about icecream led me to a harmonious, agency-enhancing way of working with my kids.
 # slug:
 date: 2025-05-31 00:00:00+0000
 image: cover.png